How a spyware-hunting PhD student foiled a private spy over lunch

 The conversation

 Upon entering the restaurant, Scott-Railton didn’t immediately see Lambert.
-When the maître d’ escorted him to Lambert’s table, he said the spy seemed to suddenly pop up from behind a pillow that was obscuring him, almost like Boris and Natasha, the bumbling bad guys from the old Rocky and Bullwinkle cartoons.
-Scott-Lambert found himself at a nice table by a window with his back to the rest of the restaurant.
+When the maître d’ escorted him to Lambert’s table, he said the spy seemed to suddenly pop out from behind a pillar that was obscuring him, almost like Boris and Natasha, the bumbling bad guys from the old Rocky and Bullwinkle cartoons.
+Scott-Lambert found himself being ushered to a nice table by a window with his back to the rest of the restaurant.
 The maître d’ informed him that Lambert insisted he have a martini.
 “I’m thinking, man, he immediately wants me to start drinking.”

-Scott-Railton had another thought: “I immediately noticed that another solo diner has plopped himself down at a table with a perfect view of me and the back of Michel, and is trying to unobtrusively take a picture with his cell phone but is looking obtrusive.”
+Scott-Railton had another thought soon after the meeting began: “I immediately noticed that another solo diner has plopped himself down at a table with a perfect view of me and the back of Michel, and is trying to unobtrusively take a picture with his cell phone but is looking obtrusive.”

 And at various points during the meeting, he says, another unknown individual appeared at the dining room door.